 Erin Moran, LMHC

-Erin’s therapy style incorporates client-centered, cognitive-behavioral therapy, emotion-focused, and psycho-dynamic approaches.
+Erin’s therapy style incorporates client-centered, interpersonal-work, emotion-focused, and psycho-dynamic approaches.
 She believes in treating the whole person and working towards healing the mind, body, and spirit.

 Dr. John Kemerer